OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:7

-However, not all people have this knowledge; but some, being accustomed to the idol until now, eat food as if it were sacrificed to an idol, and their conscience, being weak, is defiled.
+Nevertheless, not everyone possesses this understanding; some, being accustomed to the idol until now, eat food as if it were offered to an idol, and their conscience, being weak, is defiled.

 ## 1 Corinthians 8:8

-Now food will not bring us close to God; we are neither the worse if we do not eat, nor the better if we do eat.
+Food does not bring us closer to God; we are neither worse off if we do not eat, nor better if we do eat.

 ## 1 Corinthians 8:9

-But take care that this freedom of yours does not somehow become a stumbling block to the weak.
+But be careful that this freedom of yours does not somehow become a stumbling block to those who are weak.

 ## 1 Corinthians 8:10